Click here or call 405-273-1960 to report issues.

 The Street Maintenance Division, maintains hundreds of miles of streets and roads.
 Pothole patching, crack sealing, concrete slab replacement, curb repair, ditch and creek cleaning, maintenance of unpaved roadways are some of the services provided.
 The division also is involved in an aggressive program of resurfacing.
 Each year, miles of asphalt and concrete overlays are made to help maintain our streets and bridges.
 The division is also responsible for de-icing streets and bridges and for snow plowing.
-The street department can be reached at 405-273-1960.

 Street Lighting - The City of Shawnee pays for street lighting across the City but does not manage or replace street light bulbs.
 This is provided by the particular electric utility provider in the area, which in most cases is OG&E. To report a burned out or damaged street light, please call OG&E at 1-800-522-6870 to report the problem.
 Be sure you have the closest address to the particular pole to report to them.
 They will advise if the area is not in their service area.